shaw8wit/covid-info/README.md

 # Covid-info

-Shows the covid19 related stats from around the world.
+Shows the covid19 stats from around the world.

 ## Use